QueenPeach/project_week/technical-requirements.md

 Two Object Constructors:
 User{
 Properties - login
-           - be able to create a new business
+           -be able to create a new business
 }

 Business{